 Disney World is an iconic spot for allergic travelers, but what about Disneyland?
 It doesn’t get as much coverage, and the options aren’t quite as prolific, but Disneyland in Anaheim, California can still be a great dairy-free vacation.
 This quick guide covers the dairy-free food to look for in each section of Disneyland Park, California Adventure, Downtown Disney, and the on-site Disneyland Hotels.
 We also have a section for Snack Carts to watch for in the Parks.

 When Disneyland reopened in 2021, some of their eateries remained closed, and most of their menus were downsized – some dramatically.
-This has affected the amount of dairy-free and allergy-friendly options available in the parks.
-The guide below covers the food options available as of the summer of 2021.
-We will update as we learn about more openings and menu expansions.
+This did affect the amount of dairy-free and allergy-friendly options available in the parks.
+As of 2022, the Disneyland seems to be fully open and firing on most cylinders (many menus still haven’t expanded).
+So we’ve updated the guide to include all of the best dairy-free eats currently available.

 Photos from Disneyland.
 The information in this post is from Disneyland allergy guides and menus, and from reader recommendations, but we are not affiliated with Disney.